 This guide describes how to deploy Bridged networks.
-In this mode virtual machine traffic is directly bridged through an existing Linux bridge in the nodes.
-Bridged networks can operate on three different modes depending on the additional traffic filtering made by OpenNebula:
+In this mode, the virtual machine traffic is directly bridged through the Linux bridge in the nodes.
+Bridged networks can operate in four different modes depending on the additional traffic filtering made by the OpenNebula:

-- Dummy, no filtering is made - Security Group, iptables rules are installed to implement security groups rules. - ebtables VLAN, same as above plus additional ebtables rules to isolate (L2) each Virtual Networks.
+- Dummy Bridged, no filtering, no bridge setup (legacy no-op driver). - Bridged, no filtering is made, managed bridge. - Bridged with Security Groups, iptables rules are installed to implement security groups rules. - Bridged with ebtables VLAN, same as above plus additional ebtables rules to isolate (L2) each Virtual Networks.